galbh/copyfiles/README.md

 folder defined in settings.ZIP_FILE_DESTINATION

-* all configurations are to be made in settings.py script.
+* all configurations are to be made in settings.py
+* files should not be in use while script activates

 WaveSunOfLife ©2016